- 0 Comments

 Is it safe to consume cannabis while on Zoloft or other drugs?

 Medical experts suggest that you should avoid mixing marijuana with Zoloft.
 It may worsen the side-effects (listed above) of the latter.
 This occurs due to the fact that cannabis inhibits certain enzymes, which metabolize Selective Serotonin Reuptake Inhibitors.
 As a result, concentration of the drug in the blood increases, causing adverse reactions.
 That’s why doctors suggest avoiding mixing CBD with medications that come with a grapefruit warning.

 Another concern is that both marijuana and Zoloft increase levels of serotonin in the brain.
 Thus, mixing the both can increase the risks of serotonin syndrome, thus leading to issues discussed above.

 Moreover, there’s some speculation that marijuana and SSRIs interaction can increase the risks of hypomania.

 So, don’t mix cannabis with Zoloft.
 In fact, it’s hard to determine the effects of each when combined.
 If you are currently on Zoloft, don’t start marijuana treatment on your own.
 Discuss your condition with a licensed MMJ doctor New Jersey, and seek professional help.

 Both Zoloft and marijuana are beneficial in fighting anxiety, depression, panic attacks, etc. And, both are linked to side-effects.
 So, it’s necessary to learn how to use them appropriately.

-Avoid mixing cannabis with Zoloft.
+Avoid mixing cannabis with sertraline.
 Marijuana Zoloft interaction can worsen the side-effects, cause serotonin syndrome, etc.

 To use marijuana products legally, apply for a marijuana evaluation.
 With an MMJ card, you can save cannabis taxes and get age relaxations.